Code-Institute-Submissions/Corona-Invaders/README.md

 **How to play**

-Press the Start game button and the game container will appear.
+Press the "Play Corona Invaders" button and the game container will appear.
 Wait for the game to begin.
-The user can see the Corona Invaders move from left to right.
+The user can see his/her blue spaceship and the Corona Invaders coming down and move from left to right.
-The challenge is to shoot all Corona Invaders.
+The challenge is to shoot all Corona Invaders with your lasers, before they hit your spaceship or reach the end of your grid.

 **Structure**